wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

 * On the West is the Height-Asbury district "hippies" near Golden Gate Park's museums.
 Have tea at the tranquil <a target="_blank" href="https://goo.gl/maps/BCXftWURbwg4HrxFA">Japanese Tea Garden</a>, where the Chinese Fortune Cookie was really invented (by a Japanese).

    * A two-day <a target="_blank" href="https://www.bigbustours.com/en/san-francisco/san-francisco-routes-and-tour-maps">hop-on hop-off BigBus</a> gets you to them.
+They also go West to see the <a target="_blank" href="https://goo.gl/maps/woTQ8Bxsgoq6MPT99">"Painted Ladies"</a> on Alamo Square.

    * The <a target="_blank" href="https://goo.gl/maps/8TdbbHg5DFbRhotf9">16th Avenue Tiled Steps</a> three long blocks south of the Botanical Gardens in Gold Gate Park.
    <br /><br />